zendframework/zend-eventmanager/doc/book/tutorial.md

 context as the calling method.
 But it raises an interesting problem in this
 example: what name do we give the result of the method?
-One standard that has emerged is the use of `__RESULT__`, as double-underscored variables are typically reserved for the sytem.
+One standard that has emerged is the use of `__RESULT__`, as double-underscored variables are typically reserved for the system.

 Here's what the method will look like: